megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 > Q: What modalities are currently covered in BIDS?
 What happens if the data you have isn't covered in BIDS?

 We recommend learning about BIDS straight from the source: the [official BIDS specification](https://bids-specification.readthedocs.io/en/stable/) (< 1 hour).
+It's not necessary to learn the BIDS specification for each imaging modality by rote, though.

 Other resources: